metasfresh/metasfresh-documentation/_webui_collection/EN/Add_packing-instructions_to_price.md

 1. Select a **Packing Item**.
  >**Note:** Packing items will only be suggested if they have been [allocated to the product](CU-TU_Allocation) beforehand.

-1. If the price should be calculated based on the sales UOM defined in the price entry, check the box **isAttributeDependent**.
+1. If the price should be calculated based on the sales UOM defined in the price entry, tick the checkbox **isAttributeDependent**.
 Otherwise the product's stock UOM will be used.
  >**Note:** If sales UOM ≠ stock UOM, you have to define a [UOM conversion](Convert_UOMs).

 1. [metasfresh saves the progress automatically](Saveindicator).